Call or Text: (509) 313-6240 or (866) 380-5323

 In a global economy, it is increasingly important to have the training and consulting skills that will allow you to interact effectively with many different cultures.
 Understanding and creating effective training programs is vital to you and your organization’s success.
 This course will explore the unique application of communication skills and models for training and offer practice in consulting in a variety of settings, developing resources, marketing, workshop development, training, skill building, and evaluation.

-COML 512: Strategic & Corporate Communication - 3 credits
+COML 512: Strategic & Crisis Communication - 3 credits

 Gone are the days when organizations can afford to just "wait it out" during a crisis or while their competition moves ahead.
 Whether you lead or work for an organization, or are in charge of strategic planning or communication, it is critical to understand how to develop, implement and evaluate effective integrated communication plans.
 New ideas, trends, issues, projects, and services in our workplaces are all opportunities to plan, strategize, and communicate with stakeholders.
 You will learn from real-life examples as well as your colleagues to fully understand and implement campaigns, media relations strategies, and social media tactics.